Chemmer1/scFv-sequence-assembler/README.md

 The program requires internet connection to access IMGTV database.
+It also requires the latest version of python and the corrisponding libraries

 >The program is specifically made to assemble Sanger sequences of antibody fragments (scFv).
 > VECTOR RADIOBUTTONS